Radius plugin is based on modified freeradius container.

 Example of how to manually add two users:

 # You can add as many users as you want, username should be the same as onboarded in the NAA.
-Onboarding password is different from this. $ ntk cfg setc :plugins.radius.env.USER1 "John" $ ntk cfg setc :plugins.radius.env.PASSW1 "Doe12" $ ntk cfg setc :plugins.radius.env.USER1 "Bob" $ ntk cfg setc :plugins.radius.env.PASSW1 "graCe3"
+Onboarding password is different from this.
+You can leave it as is if you want to use here any username with psw "notakey21" $ ntk cfg setc :plugins.radius.env.USER1 "John" $ ntk cfg setc :plugins.radius.env.PASSW1 "Doe12" $ ntk cfg setc :plugins.radius.env.USER1 "Bob" $ ntk cfg setc :plugins.radius.env.PASSW1 "graCe3"

 How to start the plugin: